ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ONG:0
 ```

-* Use `./ontology asset unboundong 1`  again to query the number of ONGs that can be extracted by Account 1.
+* Use `./ontology asset unboundong 1`  again to query the amount of ONG that can be extracted by Account 1.
 You can find that the number of extractable ONG is greater than 0 (in actual execution, this amount is affected by the block height and the amount transferred out):

 ```
 Unbound ONG: